utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capture-with-proxy.md

 [![postman capture proxy](https://assets.postman.com/postman-docs/proxymobile-aa.jpeg)](https://assets.postman.com/postman-docs/proxymobile-aa.jpeg)

 Similar to the [Interceptor extension](/docs/sending-requests/capturing-request-data/interceptor/), the Postman proxy intercepts and captures your requests.
-Additionally, it can capture responses and cookies.
+It can also capture responses and cookies.

-After you start the Postman proxy, you can start a proxy debug session, which is a time-bound session of traffic capture.
-You can start, pause, and stop a proxy debug session, then later start another one.
-Each debug session is logged in the **History** tab and displays the total session time, a traffic overview, and all traffic captured.
+Starting the Postman proxy begins a _proxy session_, which is a time-bound period of traffic capture.
+You can pause, restart, and stop a proxy session, then later start another one.
+Each session is logged in the **History** tab and displays the total session time, a traffic overview, and all traffic captured.
 You can also send requests and responses to a collection and [save cookies to the Postman cookie jar](/docs/sending-requests/capturing-request-data/syncing-cookies/).

 ## Using the Postman proxy

-In the steps below, you'll use the Postman proxy to inspect HTTP and HTTPS communication going to and from you computer and from a phone.
+In the steps below, you'll use the Postman proxy to inspect HTTP and HTTPS communication going to and from your computer and a phone.
 To get started, make sure your computer and phone are connected to the same local wireless network.

 ### Step 1: Start a proxy session